surrealdb/surrealdb.net/SurrealDb.Net/README.md

 # surrealdb.net

-The official SurrealDB SDK for .NET.
+The official SurrealDB SDK for .NET. test

 ## Documentation